Fayupable/MerenPdf/README.md

 - Merge multiple PDF files into a single document
 - Split a PDF into individual pages
 - Extract text content from PDF files
-- [Add any additional features your script provides]

 ## Contributing
 Contributions to MerenPdf are welcome!
 Please feel free to submit a Pull Request.